Anita Lerche: Turn toward Punjabi music (2005–2007)

-Lerche also received instruction from the late Rattan Singh Rajput, who was one of the driving forces behind her first Punjabi album.
-Rattan Singh also taught her how to sing in Hindi, including Bollywood songs and the traditional Hindu worship songs called Bhajans.
-Lerche said that “Rattan Singh Rajput taught and rectified all the pronunciation and meanings of my lyrics and the stories behind my songs.”
+She cancelled her scheduled concerts in Europe and remained in India to study Punjabi music and culture, spending three months in Hoshiarpur, where Sood's family helped her learn to sing in Punjabi.
+She received further instruction from the late Rattan Singh Rajput, who was one of the driving forces behind her first Punjabi album and who also taught her Hindi, Bollywood song, and Hindu devotional bhajans.
+"Rattan Singh Rajput taught and rectified all the pronunciation and meanings of my lyrics and the stories behind my songs," Lerche has said.